retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([0, 2, 4, 7, 9, 11], 12-EDO)

-Given the frequent need of this operation, a convenient shortcut is also
+Given the frequent need for this operation, a convenient shortcut is also
 available:

 .. testcode::